NurdAlert/DiscordBot-ReverseEngineers/README.md

 # DiscordBot-ReverseEngineers
-This is a Bot made in C# for [this Discord Server](https://discord.gg/e87j6vX) and is currently running on Linux Debian with screen
+This is a Bot made in C# for a Discord Server and is currently running on Linux Debian with screen

 ## Credits
 [DSharpPlus](https://dsharpplus.github.io/) for the good/HQ/best/nut-busting Discord Lib